 This section outlines potential adverse environmental and social impacts that may result from project activities.
-Project components 1, 3, and 4 are not expected to have any noticeable environmental impacts, the nature of activities being primarily planning and engagement processes with no direct impact on the ground.
-Component 2, however, involves a range of activities with the potential for environmental and social impact.
+Components 2 and 3 of the Project are not expected to have any noticeable environmental impacts, the nature of activities being primarily planning and engagement processes with no direct impact on the ground.
+Component 1, however, involves a range of activities with the potential for environmental and social impact.